What are the prizes?

 HIGH SCHOOL – MAD Faculty High School Award – This award is in the form of a Four Year $1000/year Scholarship.
 The recipient must enroll at West Liberty University as a major in the College of Arts and Communication and maintain a 3.0 GPA and full time enrollment, while also remaining a major in the College of Arts and Communication for all four years to receive the full benefit.

 WEST LIBERTY STUDENTS – MAD Faculty Award – This award is for a West Liberty University major in the College of Arts and Communication, and is for up to Four Semesters for $500/semester.
 The recipient must maintain a 3.0 GPA and full time enrollment, while also remaining a major in the College of Arts and Communication each of those semesters to receive the full benefit.

 The college portion of the competition is only open to currently enrolled West Liberty University students.
 The High School portion is open to students in grades 10 – 12, who are currently enrolled in a public high school, private high school, or home school in the states of West Virginia, Pennsylvania, and Ohio.

 When Can I Enter?

 Entries will be accepted and uploaded to this website between February 10th and March 11th, 2016.
 Entries will only be accepted online.

 It is free to enter your work in the competition.

 How do I enter?

-Click on the SUBMIT YOUR ENTRIES HERE tab and select ‘High School’ or ‘WLU Students’ entry.
-Fill out the form and upload your file.
+Between February 10, and March 11, click on the SUBMIT YOUR ENTRIES HERE tab and select ‘High School’ or ‘WLU Students’ entry.
+Fill out the form and upload your file(s).

-Contact the Festival Director if you have any questions about entering your work.
+Contact James Haizlett, the Festival Director if you have any questions about entering your work.